dwrobel/flatcam/README.md

 - in Paint Tool added a new method of painting named Combo who will pass through all the methods until the polygon is cleared
 - in Paint Tool attempting to add a new mode suitable for Laser usage
+- more work in the new Laser Mode in the Paint Tool

 14.02.2020